yourlabs/crudlfap/docs/router.rst

 of view with a model class to autogenerate urlpatterns.
 This chapter reviews the different mechanisms in place and how they are overridable.

-Source is located in the :py:class:`~crudlfap.views.routers.Router`, which we'll describe here.
+Source is located in the :py:class:`~crudlfap.router.Router`, which we'll describe here.

-.. automodule:: crudlfap.routers
+.. automodule:: crudlfap.router
    :members: